 Engaged in continuous practice of their clinical reasoning skills, students move through the stages of a patient’s presentation—from eliciting the chief complaint to taking a history, performing a physical exam, composing an assessment, formulating a differential diagnosis, and on to diagnostic testing and management.

-MedU cases are developed and maintained by teams of leading medical educators who collaborate with their national education organizations [insert link to national organizations page] to build courses that meet their unique teaching and learning needs.
+MedU cases are developed and maintained by teams of leading medical educators who collaborate with their national education organizations to build courses that meet their unique teaching and learning needs.

 Our interactive, dynamic approach promotes individualized and engaged learning, clinical reasoning, and in-depth exploration of content.